5tuartw/bookup/README.md

 7. Once "Analysis complete!" appears, you will see:
     * A list of your "Analysed Books" with their LLM-derived sentiment.
     * A "Common Themes (from LLM Analysis)" section if any themes were identical across multiple books.
-    * A "Your Deduced Preferences" section summarizing your profile (top genres, tones, themes, etc.).
+    * A "Your Deduced Preferences" section summarising your profile (top genres, tones, themes, etc.).
 8.  *(The next step to implement is displaying actual book recommendations based on this profile).*

 ## 🏗️ Project Structure Overview